The Best Places to Stay in Costa Rica, from Papagayo to Tico Beach

 Many of the best things to do in Uvita center on nature observation, from witnessing mother humpback whales teach their calves to breach to protecting baby sea turtles as they march toward the safety of the Pacific.
 Uvita is also one of the best places to visit in Costa Rica for a relaxing vibe.

-If you’re looking for an adults-only retreat and privacy, you can’t go wrong with Kura Boutique Hotel, set deep within the Uvita rainforest.
-There are only eight suites, all of which boast incredible views from the resort’s vantage point (no wonder Kura is one of our favorite boutique hotels in Costa Rica).
+If you’re looking for an adult-only retreat and privacy, you can’t go wrong with Kura Boutique Hotel, deep within the Uvita rainforest.
+There are only eight suites, all of which boast incredible views from the (Kura is also one of our favorite boutique hotels in Costa Rica).
+Alternatively, Rancho Pacific — also an adult-only resort — features a selection of luxury villas, treehouses and contemporary suites for travelers of all types.

 Fora Perks at Kura Boutique Hotel: